"So they are no longer two, but one flesh.

 Matthew 19:6 NIV

 We didn't get it right all of the time.
 In fact, if you read my books, you'll understand there were times we almost threw our marriage away.
-I'm so glad we remained true to the vows we spoke through our happy tears forty-nine years ago.
+I'm so glad we remained true to the vows we spoke through our happy tears fifty years ago.
 When the hurting tears came, our vows to God and to each other were the glue keeping our frayed marriage together.

 1. Read your wedding vows and repeat to each other often.